core-david/Tour-Orienteering-Problem-With-Time-Windows/README.md

-This project arises from the interest to plan the best possible experience of a tourist visiting a new city given a budget and daily time limit.
+This project arises from the interest to plan the best possible experience for a tourist visiting a new city given a budget and daily time limit.

 The mathematical modeling is an adaptation of the one presented in the paper "The orienteering proble: A survey"